Bashi-7869/DEMO-WEBSITE/README.md

 # DEMO-WEBSITE

-Hello! i am Basheera i want to become a frontend developer in that course i am learning this.
+Hello! i am Basheera i completed my graduation.
 *This is demo - website i created for  learning pull and push in github as an absolute bignner.*

 for now, i know: